jakewarrenblack/learning-react-typescript-tailwind/learning-react.md

 }
 ```

+### 1. Extracting all that state into dispatching our actions

+---

 Instead of setting state directly like this, we dispatch actions.
 This reminds me of Vuex.

 We can write a reducer function and use the reducer function from our component then.